antaresproject/docs/docs/antares_concepts/components_&_modules.md

 ### Resources

-The files that are used by a component, or to which it refers during its operation are located in this catalogue.
+The files that are used by a module, or to which it refers during its operation are located in this catalogue.

   ![AT_COMP&MODS4](../img/docs/antares_concepts/components_and_modules/AT_COMP&MODS4.PNG)

 * config - the very name of this catalogue indicates its purpose.
-It stores files configuring a component
+It stores files configuring a module
-* database - contains the migration files for creating (and removing) the tables used by a component and filling them with data
+* database - contains the migration files for creating (and removing) the tables used by a module and filling them with data
  * migrations - strictly speaking, these files build an appropriate table scheme
  * seeds - class' files for filling the tables with the data
-* lang - it consist of files with phrases' translation used by a component.
+* lang - it consist of files with phrases' translation used by a module.
 The subcatalogue is always the language code.
-* views - views' files used by a component.
+* views - views' files used by a module.
 The subcatalogue is controller's name, while file's name is the name of the action in a controller.

 ### Src

-In this catalogue, component's business logic is placed.
+In this catalogue, module's business logic is placed.

   ![AT_COMP&MODS5](../img/docs/antares_concepts/components_and_modules/AT_COMP&MODS5.PNG)

 Please notice that in this folder, catalogues' names start with a capital letter.

-* Console - classes responsible for commands which are made accessible by a component.
+* Console - classes responsible for commands which are made accessible by a module.
 They are usually launched by means of: php artisan <name_of_the_component>:<name_of_the_command>,
-* Contracts - interfaces used by a component,
+* Contracts - interfaces used by a module,
 * Exception - exception's classes',
 * Facades - facades as a popular form of referring to a class,
 * Http - stores incoming request's processing logic and data preparation for display,
 * Model - contains models' classes (from the mapped tables) within the framework of Eloquent engine (Active Record),
-* Notifications - contains the notification templates (e.g. email, sms) which the component will send to the users,
+* Notifications - contains the notification templates (e.g. email, sms) which the module will send to the users,
 * Observers - observers' definitions applied to other classes (usually to models)
 * Processor - processor's classes, which interpret and process incoming data,
 * Repositories - repositories classes (combining several models into one),
-* Traits - traits used by a component,
+* Traits - traits used by a module,
 * Twig - extension classes for Twig view engine,
 * Validation - forms' dedicated validator classes,
-* Widgets - component's widget classes
+* Widgets - module's widget classes

 Http catalogue (within src catalogue):

   ![AT_COMP&MODS6](../img/docs/antares_concepts/components_and_modules/AT_COMP&MODS6.PNG)

 Description of the content:
-* Controllers - component controllers' classes.
+* Controllers - module controllers' classes.
 It is worth noticing that for readability's sake, the controller available in the administrative panel has been placed in a subcatalogue,
 * Datatables - tables' presenting classes within datatables,
-* Filters - data filters used in a component,
+* Filters - data filters used in a module,
-* Form - component's forms classes,
+* Form - module's forms classes,
-* Handler - event class service thrown by other applications' components as well as by the framework itself.
+* Handler - event class service thrown by other applications' modules as well as by the framework itself.
 In this catalogue, equal classes are placed, responsible for breadcrumb, main menu, left beam and placeholder presentation,
 * Middleware - middleware’s classes i.e. filters serving the events before sending a request to the action and after receiving the processed data,
 * Presenters - presenters’ classes, i.e. the layer responsible for data return into a view and presentation in a browser

 ### Tests

-A catalogue containing component’s unit tests.
+A catalogue containing module’s unit tests.
 Usually, the structure of such a catalogue is identical with src catalogue.

 ## Compatibility

-The project consists of packs - components which have their own repositories in git.
+The project consists of packs - modules which have their own repositories in git.
 Within the project's framework the following types of repositories can be distinguished in which the components of the whole system are stored:

 **project** - the repository contains official application's versions (branch master), which in turn determine components'' and vendors' versions which are a part of the whole system

   ![AT_COMP&MODS7](../img/docs/antares_concepts/components_and_modules/AT_COMP&MODS7.PNG)

-**core** - the repository contains main system component's source code which is used by the whole application and treated as main library.
+**core** - the repository contains main system module's source code which is used by the whole application and treated as main library.
 Branch master is always the most stable version, whereas minor branches can be core modification depending on target system's needs.
 Other branches such as master can be repository's source in the composer.json file determined within app repository group, e.g.:

 ```json
 "repositories": [